 Due to the extra legroom with these special plane bulkhead seats, they are also often desirable to other passengers without children.

 Some airlines are now charging for these seats to capitalize on this.
-As always, the actual bassinet or baby bed is free, but the airline charges the for the physical seat position.
-(Thankfully, they are still in the minority with most airline giving families with infants priority – full details of who charges is on the chart below.)
+As always, the actual bassinet or baby bed is free to use, but the airline charges for the physical seat position.
+(Thankfully, these airlines are still in the minority with most airlines giving families with infants priority.)

-In some premium cabins, these inflight bassinets for babies can be built into the seat compartment.
-The special airplane seats for infants or beds are used after take-off and before landing only when the flight is in cruising altitude.
+These special airplane seats for infants with beds can only be used after take-off and before landing when the flight is in cruising altitude.
 In most cases, babies must be removed if the seat belt sign is switched on for turbulence.

 Bassinets can vary from airline to airline and even cabin class